DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 1. Measure the mass of the spring before placing any mass on it.
 2. Using the ruler to measure the length of the spring.
 3. Add the mass on the spring and wait for it to stop oscillating.
 When the spring stops moving, measure the mass of the setup.
+Subtract the mass of the spring from the mass measured.
 4. With the mass on the spring, measure the length of the spring.
 5. Repeat the steps above as many times as the different weights are available.
 6. Use the following equation to measure the value of spring constant (using 2 of the values measured),